mmartini05/Ninterpreter/extendedbuildlog.md

 Got hex to output clearly, but obviously right now it's not really sending anything useful.
 Screenshot below
 ![Got a nice chunk of 40 bytes each](https://github.com/mmartini05/Ninterpreter/blob/main/Images/5.30.24.png) Gonna redo the soldering and charge the SPC - I DOUBT this will make any difference

+6/2/24
+Hex output is bogus, nothing useful.
+Luckily I have a spare Raspberry Pi Pico, which does have a USB host.